 - Printed letterpress and is hand bound, containing 7 tipped in platinum prints.

 Trade edition — Ironworks

-- A Trade Edition facsimile publication.
+- Trade Edition facsimile edition.
 The text and photos are reproduced in offset lithography.

 - 32 pages with seven tri-tone reproductions (11 × 14″).
 The Anchorage Press 2001.